 As health care continued to evolve, Aultman recognized the need for nursing education beyond a diploma program.
 The School of Nursing expanded its curriculum and became an incorporated college in 2004, changing its name to Aultman College of Nursing and Health Sciences.
 In 2005, the college was authorized by the Ohio Board of Regents (OBR) to offer its first degree program, an Associate of Science in Nursing.
 Following an extensive self-study process and on-site assessment, in 2009 the college earned initial accreditation from the Higher Learning Commission of the North Central Association of Colleges and Schools.

-In 2010, the college was authorized and accredited to offer a second degree program, an Associate of Science in Radiography (ASR).
-The ASR program capitalizes on Aultman's expertise and extensive experience in training radiology technologists through the Aultman Hospital School of Radiologic Technology, established in 1947.
-In August 2011, the final certificate class graduated from the School of Radiologic Technology, and the first cohort of Aultman College ASR students graduated in 2013.
-A third associate of science degree in health sciences (ASHS) begins in fall 2015.
+In 2010, the college was authorized and accredited to offer a second degree program, an associate's degree in in radiography.
+The radiography program capitalizes on Aultman's expertise and extensive experience in training radiology technologists through the Aultman Hospital School of Radiologic Technology, established in 1947.
+In August 2011, the final certificate class graduated from the School of Radiologic Technology, and the first cohort of Aultman College radiography students graduated in 2013.
+A third associate of science degree in health sciences (ASHS) began in fall 2015.

 Responding to the need for bachelor level education, the college developed a post-licensure RN to BSN completion program.
 The first class of BSN completion students graduated in spring 2015.
 This was soon followed by the announcement that the college will transition all of its nursing offerings to bachelor’s degree level.
-The college will take its first class of four-year BSN students in fall 2017, as well as the first class of students for its bachelor of science in health sciences (BSHS) program.
-Work continues on additional bachelor’s degree programs in informatics, social work, and nursing.
+In recent years, the college has accepted the first groups of students for a bachelor of science in nursing degree (fall 2017), a bachelor of science in health sciences program (fall 2017), and social work (fall 2018).